Simba-mentor-ai/simba-2024-1/README.md

 # SIMBA-2024-1

 Implementation of SIMBA, an educational chatbot meant to support students' learning strategies.
-This implementation was developed in collaboration with Chile's Millenium Nucleus of Higher Education (NMEdSup).
+This implementation was developed by IRIT in the context of the ANR JCJC LASER project and in collaboration with Chile's Millenium Nucleus of Higher Education (NMEdSup).

 # Overview